onflow/Flow-Working-Groups/user_experience_working_group/README.md

-## ****Introduction to the User Experience (UX) Working Group****
+## ****Introduction to the Applications (formally UX) Working Group****

-Welcome to the User Experience (UX) Working Group on Flow!
+Welcome to the Applications Working Group on Flow!
 Our mission is to empower developers to craft exceptional user experiences within the Flow ecosystem.
 By fostering a culture of transparency and community involvement, we aim to work with the greater Flow ecosystem to shape the future of web3.

 The UX Working Group comprises 3 Focus Areas:
 1) Dev Tools